juhele/CzechRad/Readme_CZ.md

 The device will be finished and manufactured within the project:

-### Title: Centrum pro podporu obyvatelstva pro případ skutečného nebo domnělého vzniku mimořádných jaderných a radiačních událostí
+### Název projektu: Centrum pro podporu obyvatelstva pro případ skutečného nebo domnělého vzniku mimořádných jaderných a radiačních událostí

 ### (English: Center for the support of the population in case of actual or suspected occurence of extraordinary nuclear and radiation events)